UnitedHealth customers denied claims by error-prone AI algorithm

 Occurred: November 2023

-The use of nH Predict coincides with a significant increase in claim denials, with UnitedHealthcare's denials for post-acute care reportedly increasing by 227 percent in 2022 alone.
+UnitedHealth Group's use of nH Predict was found by a 2024 US Senate investigation into denial rates for coverage through Medicare Advantage to coincide with a massive increase in claim denials.
+Denials for post-acute care reportedly increased by 227 percent in 2022 alone.

-Insurers are accused of pressuring case managers to adhere to the algorithm's recommendations, even against the advice of clinicians and families.
+UnitedHealth Group stands accused of pressuring managers to adhere to the algorithm's recommendations, even against the advice of clinicians and families, in order to save time and money.

-The use of such algorithms is estimated to automate 50-75 percent of human labour involved in claims processing.
+The use of these kinds of algorithms is estimated to automate 50-75 percent of human labour involved in claims processing.

 Developer: Optum; UnitedHealth Group